mguleryuz/mongo-rag/README.md

 - MongoDB Atlas account with vector search capabilities
 - Node.js v16+ or Bun
-- OpenAI API key for generating embeddings
+- Google Gemini API key for embeddings and fact extraction

 ### Install with npm: